flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 ###### Inputs
 1. Flatcar's build automation and package definition repositories.
-   Write access to repositories is limited to trusted group of core Flatcar maintainers.
+   Write access to repositories is limited to trusted group of core Flatcar maintainers (the @flatcar-linux/flatcar-maintainers team in the flatcar-linux github org).
    All changes are reviewed by at least one maintainer before merge.
    1. A [top-level build automation repo](https://github.com/flatcar-linux/scripts).
       This repository qualifies automation and package definitions of any given build by commit ID.